daaz-iwnl/daaz-iwnl.github.io/README.md

 ======== PT 4: NEXT STEPS ========

 From this, I've experimented and learned a lot about the D3.js library, SVG drawings through JS, and using JSONs.
 If I had more time and resources, I would want to smooth out the movement of the D3 nodes, and find a better way to organize the images into elements while having good collision behavior.
-Furthermore, I would want to incorporate the portfolio page INTO the nodes or into the feathers in some way.
+Furthermore, I would want to incorporate the portfolio page INTO the nodes or into the feathers in some way to make it weirder and more unique.